Abbreviated tutorial

 • file_locations.tsv: This file is required for all operations.
 It is a tab separated text file showing where each required file will be located in the container.
 Each line corresponds to one file.
 First field states the species for the file, second field states what kind of file it is and the last field is the absolute path to the file within the singularity container

 • project_resources: Contains information about your mip panel.
-Bound internally to /opt/project_resources.
 Includes:

 • A targets.tsv file with the genomic coordinates of any protein-coding mutations that are of particular interest.